-- A. --Applicability.
-A guest house attached to or detached from the primary dwelling may be established as an accessory use in any zone allowing single-unit residential development, subject to the general development requirements in Subsection B. - B. General Development Requirements.
+A. \\\\\Applicability.
+A guest house attached to or detached from the primary dwelling may be established as an accessory use in any zone allowing single-unit residential development, subject to the general development requirements in Subsection B.

+- B. General Development Requirements.
 A guest house shall conform to the setbacks, height limits, lot coverage, and other requirements of the zone in which it is located, as well as the following: - 1.-Floor Area Limitation.
 The maximum floor area allowed for a guest house is 600 square feet.
-Floor area shall be measured from the outside of the exterior guest house walls including all enclosed habitable or potentially habitable space. - --2.
+Floor area shall be measured from the outside of the exterior guest house walls including all enclosed habitable or potentially habitable space. - 2.
 Limitation on Use.
-As defined under Article 8, a guest house:

-installation of a stove, full size refrigerator, or sink other than the bathroom and wet bar sinks, shall be prohibited;

-- b.- Shall be used for temporary, non-commercial sleeping quarters by visitors of the property owner/lessor; and - ----c.
+As defined under Article 8, a guest house: - a.- May contain a living area, a maximum of two bedrooms, and one bathroom.
+The living area may include a wet bar, as defined in Article 8.
+A laundry facility and kitchen or cooking facility, or room for installation of a stove, full size refrigerator, or sink other than the bathroom and wet bar sinks, shall be prohibited; - -----b.- Shall be used for temporary, non-commercial sleeping quarters by visitors of the property owner/lessor; and - -----c.
 Shall not be provided an electric meter separate from the primary dwelling; and.